yumjo/mcgui/README.md

 # Requirements
 - **USB NFC reader:** Mcgui was tested with a ACR122U reader.
 Mcgui configures libnfc to work with this reader's driver.
-- **Linux OS:** The OS cannot be virtualized as the USB controller for virtual machines does play well with NFC readers.
-The installation script is tailored to Fedora and Ubuntu.
-The script was tested on Fedora 28 and Ubuntu 18.0.1 LTS.
+- **Linux OS:** The OS cannot be virtualized as the USB controller for virtual machines does not play well with NFC readers.
+The installation script was tailored to and tested on Ubuntu 18.04.3 LTS (Bionic Beaver).
+***Archive:*** The installation script in the Archive folder was tested on Fedora 28 and Ubuntu 18.0.1 LTS.
 - **Mifare Classic Cards:** Mcgui was tested with Mifare Classic 1K cards, original and hardened.

 # Installation